 Visiting the dentist might not seem to invite to a child, but with regular visits, they can become used to the dental tools, extended periods in the chair and form a positive association with their dentist.
 Patients that experience dental anxiety later in life have often not visited the dentist regularly as a child, and find their visits more difficult in adulthood.

-At All About Teeth, we take special care to ensure that every visit your child makes to the dentist is a positive and enjoyable one, to minimise stress and anxiety.
+, we take special care to ensure that every visit your child makes to the dentist is a positive and enjoyable one, to minimise stress and anxiety.

 Managing decay and cavities